Database Utilities for Paradox and dBASE

 BDE (Borland Database Engine) is the common database connection for databases using Paradox and dBASE data files.

-As the Borland Paradox 7 and Borland Database Desktop after Windows updates (Windows 7 & Windows 10) may not be running properly, and if you are dealing with either Paradox or dBASE databases you might benefit from some of the tools below, all of which are compatible also with Windows 7, 32- & 64-bit as well as with Windows 10 & 11.
+As the Borland Paradox 7 and Borland Database Desktop applications after Windows updates (Windows 7 & Windows 10) may not be running properly, and if you are dealing with either Paradox or dBASE databases you might benefit from some of the tools below, all of which are compatible also with Windows 7, 32- & 64-bit as well as with Windows 10 & 11.

 You should benefit from the features of the PdxEditor - please look up the comparative feature matrix.